vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 Products on Vega use data to drive actions like settlement and to progress through the market lifecycle.
 The two key transitions controlled by data sources for cash settled futures are the termination of trading, and settlement of the market.
 For cash settled perpetuals markets, the data source provides prices for the settlement schedule.
 These are configured when the market is proposed by providing a data source specification that covers the root source and any filters required to select the specific data or trigger event.

-As an Ethereum contract or a public key may provide many messages, a filter is used to extract the required message - for example trading on a futures market could terminate at a specific date and time, and so the filters would ensure that only data provided on or after the specified date and time would trigger termination.
+As a smart contract or a public key may provide many messages, a filter is used to extract the required message - for example trading on a futures market could terminate at a specific date and time, and so the filters would ensure that only data provided on or after the specified date and time would trigger termination.

 When a market is proposed, the market proposal must include details for filters to be applied to the chosen data source(s).
 Those filters are applied to the source of structured data records that are used as input and determine how data is emitted: such as the specific value for a named field, to return `BTCUSD_PRICE` from a record containing many prices, for example; or price data on/after a certain time.

 ## Submitting data for a market
-When using an Ethereum oracle, there is no need to submit data once the Ethereum oracle is specified in the market proposal.
+When using an EVM oracle, there is no need to submit data once the EVM oracle is specified in the market proposal.

 For other data source types, any Vega keypair can submit settlement and market termination data to the chain.
 The creator of an instrument for a market has chosen in advance a price source, which data fields the market requires to settle and terminate, and filters that determine when the data is used.